Permutation-Invariant Quantum Codes with Transversal Generalized Phase Gates: Background

-Spin $j$ corresponds to the unique $ 2j+1 $ dimensional irrep of $ \SU(2) $.
-A basis for the Hilbert space of a spin $ j $ system is given by the $\ket{j,m}$ for $|m| \leq j$, which are an eigenbasis for $J_z$ (the $z$-component of angular momentum).
+The unique $ 2j+1 $ dimensional irrep of $ \SU(2) $ is known in physics as a spin $ j $ system (where $j$ is either a non-negative integer or positive half-integer).
+A basis for the Hilbert space of a spin $ j $ system is given by the kets $\ket{j,m}$, for $m \in \{ -j, 1-j, \dots, j-1, j \}$.
+The kets $\ket{j,m}$ are an eigenbasis for the action of the diagonal subgroup of $ \SU(2) $ on a spin $ j $ system (in physics, the $\ket{j,m}$ are commonly referred to as the eigenkets for $J_z$, the $z$-component of angular momentum).
+For an introduction to the ``bra" and ``ket" notation for vectors, as well as an introduction to spin, see Chapter 1 of \cite{sakurai}.

-A \textit{spin code} \cite{gross1} is simply a $K$ dimensional subspace of a spin $ j $ system.
-Performance is measured by how well the subspace protects against small order isotropic rotations.
-This is equivalent to protecting against products of angular momentum errors $ J_x, J_y, J_z $.
-However, such products are generally not linearly independent.
-A better error set \cite{gross2} is given by the spherical tensors $T_q^k$.
-These can be written using the Wigner-Eckart theorem as
+A \bfit{spin code} \cite{gross1} is simply a $K$ dimensional subspace of a spin $ j $ system.
+The performance of the spin code is measured by how well the subspace protects against products of angular momentum errors $ J_x, J_y, J_z $, which are a basis for the $ 2j+1 $ dimensional irrep of the Lie algebra $ \mathfrak{su}(2)$.
+Thus we say that a spin code has \bfit{spin distance} $d$ if for all $\logicalket{u}$ and $\logicalket{v}$ in the codespace we have